BrycenAB/BeutifulSoupExampleCode/README.md

 5. The extracted data will be saved to a file named books_data.csv in the same directory.

 ## Output
-The script will create a CSV file named books_data.csv, which will contain the following information for each book:
+The script will create a CSV file named Books.csv, which will contain the following information for each book:
 * Title
 * Price
 * Stock